openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 73: Input 2 status off delay

 Switching reaction time off delay for I2
-**See parameter 71 (valid for I2 instead of I1)**
-This  parameter  has  influence  only  when  the  condense sensor functionality is selected by the parameter no12.
+<p&gt<strong&gtSee parameter 71 (valid for I2 instead of I1)</strong&gt<br /&gtThis  parameter  has  influence  only  when  the  condense sensor functionality is selected by the parameter no12.</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.